 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 The Sandfire Survey team undertakes survey works under the guidelines of best industry practice.
 All drill collars are accurately surveyed using RTK GPS system within +/-50mm of accuracy (X, Y, Z).
-Coordinates are based on control previously established by MHR Surveyors which was derived by ties into the Government SSM/BM network.
 Downhole surveys are completed by gyroscopic downhole methods at regular intervals.
 Coordinate and azimuth are reported in MGA 94 Zone 50.
 Topographic control was established from LiDar laser imagery technology Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drill spacing is currently defined by geological criteria regarded as appropriate to determine the extents of mineralisation.
-This is nominally 80m by 80m spacing.
-Spacing is shown in accompanying tables and plans.
+Drill spacing is currently defined by geological criteria and is regarded as appropriate to determine the extents of mineralisation.
+This spacing is nominally 80m x 80m.
+Spacing is shown by the accompanying tables and figures.
 Exploration drilling at Monty is preliminary and spacing and distribution of exploration results is not sufficient to support Mineral Resources or Ore Reserves.
 No sample compositing has been applied to these exploration results.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No significant orientation based sampling bias is known at this time.
 The drill holes may not necessarily be perpendicular to the orientation of the intersected mineralisation.
 All reported intervals are downhole intervals, not true widths.
 This will be established with additional drilling.
 Sample security The measures taken to ensure sample security.
 Sandfire ensures appropriate security measures are taken to dispatch samples to the laboratory.
 Chain of custody of samples is being managed by Sandfire Resources NL.
 Samples are stored onsite and transported to laboratory by a licence transport company in sealed bulka bags.
 The laboratory receipts received samples against the sample dispatch documents and issues a reconciliation report for every sample batch.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Sandfire have not completed any external audits or reviews of the sampling techniques and data

-Section 2 Reporting of Exploration Results (Criteria in this section apply to all succeeding sections)
+Section 2 Reporting of Exploration Results

+(Criteria in this section apply to all succeeding sections)